baytelman/fullstack-interview/README.md

 # Goodtalk • Interview • Letters game!

-We ask you to read this file completely before you code a single line.
+We ask you to read this file carefully before you begin writing a solution.
 There is a Q&A and an example section at the end of the file, which may help you to complete this challenge faster.

+If you decide to continue with this process, write us back WHEN you expect to submit your solution.
+This is really important so we can better arrange to wait for you, specially if you want to take a little longer.

+If you decide NOT to continue with this process, let us know! ...
+So we don't keep sending your reminders.

+We sincerely thank you for your interest and your time.

+Best,
+The Goodtalk team!

 ## Create a React JS or React Native app